Introduction to Cloud Computing

-Cloud computing is definitely a term you get to hear everywhere, and if you are in a business, you might be wondering if you need to jump into this bandwagon.
-Every day, thousands of enterprises are making this decision of migrating to cloud services, given the wide range of benefits offered.
-Cloud computing systems streamline the IT processes of any firm and make daily computing easy and manageable.
-Before starting with the migration to cloud, enterprises must evaluate its demerits and merits of cloud computing and plan the migration accordingly with apt cloud security measures in place.
+Cloud computing is a term you get to hear everywhere, and if you are in a business, you might be wondering if you need to jump on this bandwagon.
+Every day, thousands of enterprises are making the decision of shifting to cloud services, given the wide range of cloud computing benefits offered.
+It streamlines the IT processes of any firm and makes daily computing easy and manageable.

-- Easy in Implementing- The enterprises need not bother about the backend technicalities when transferring the data to the cloud.
+- Easy in Implementing- Enterprises need not bother about the backend technicalities when transferring the data to the cloud.
 The entire cloud infrastructure can be easily accessed by the enterprises, and the apps & business processes can be readily managed.

 - Requires No Hardware- All the data is stored and processed in the cloud.
 This negates the need for physical storage centers in the office premises.
 A backup is always advisable and this may need a physical server, but that is it.
 Even cloud technologies provide backup options that can be retrieved in the event of a disaster

 - Cost per Head- With enterprises switching to cloud technology, the overhead costs reduce drastically.
-There is no necessity of physical servers and staff to manage it.
-This extra time and resources can be utilized elsewhere to improve the company infrastructure and productivity.
+There is no necessity for physical servers and staff to manage it.
+This extra time and resources can be utilized elsewhere to improve company infrastructure and productivity.

-- Limited Control- When an enterprise moves all its data into the cloud, it loses ownership over that data, and that particular data and information is virtually handed over and it becomes arduous for the IT staff to have full visibility and control on it.
+- Limited Control- When an enterprise moves all its data into the cloud, it loses ownership over that data, and that particular data and information are virtually handed over and it becomes arduous for the IT staff to have full visibility and control over it.

 - Servers to Remain- The servers may be reduced in number, but enterprises will need them to have backup and recovery.
-The organizations cannot let go of all the servers and staff when they move their data to the cloud.
+Organizations cannot let go of all the servers and staff when they move their data to the cloud.

-Before the enterprises perform the migration of their data into the cloud, enterprises must evaluate its demerits and merits of cloud computing and they need to design and plan what is to be moved and how it is to be stored and processed.
-Adequate security measures are to be implemented and this has to be planned together with the migration so that the confidential data remains safe and secure in the cloud.
-CASB solutions, when deployed by enterprises can instill greater access control into the system by imposing policies and restrictions to the access of confidential data, so that their data remains secure.
+Before the enterprises perform the migration of their data into the cloud, enterprises must assess cloud computing benefits and they need to design and plan what is to be moved and how it is to be stored and processed.
+Adequate cloud security measures are to be implemented and this has to be planned together with the migration so that the confidential data remains safe and secure in the cloud.
+Cloud Access Security Broker (CASB) solutions, when deployed by enterprises can instill greater access control into the system by imposing policies and restrictions on the access of confidential data so that their data remains secure.